[Skip to Content]

 - Think about your booth design: display of sale items

 - Cost analysis; are you making a profit?

 - Transporting your items to/from the farmers market

 - Will you provide samples?

 - Time management

 Cottage Food Operator Checklist

-- Registered with your local county health department (LHD) where you reside (can show proof) address NOT post office box
+- Registered with your local county health department (LHD) where you reside (can show proof of address; NOT post office box)

 - Selling only products allowed by Cottage Food Act and listed on your LHD registration